Mango-information-systems/mango-is-website/blog/business/_posts/2014-09-26-Belgians-twitter-and-klout.md

 ##How did the Klout scores evolve between 2013 and 2014?

-The flow chat below shows how the Klout scores have been evolving between 2013 and 2014 (twittos have been grouped in 4 ranges based on their score).
+The flow chart below shows how the Klout scores have been evolving between 2013 and 2014 (twittos have been grouped in 4 ranges based on their score).

 <div class="row">
 <div class="medium-6 columns">